 The first work in a pair is always difficult for both the photographer and his assistant.
 Consider original, interesting poses and images to create spectacular and vivid photos.
-We offer several basic options that can facilitate interaction in photography, they can and should be used, experimented and supplemented.
+We offer several basic options that can facilitate interaction in photography, they can and should be used, experimented with, and supplemented.

 Posing While Standing

-If you are planning a photoshoot with a full body capture, remember that there is a universal example that can make a silhouette graceful in any photo.
+If you are planning a photoshoot with a full-body capture, remember that there is a universal example that can make a silhouette graceful in any photo.

 - an even position will make even the most beautiful figure square;